AmpelAstro/Ampel-HU-astro/README.md

 ### Pitfalls

 - lightgbm expects to find libomp on your system.
 Install with e.g. `brew install libomp` (macOS) or `apt-get install libgomp1` (Ubuntu).
+- to install with elasticc support, `poetry install -E "elasticc" --with notebook --with parsnip`.
+The second `--with` is temporarily necessary to use a fork of parsnip.

 ## Provided units